-Capital I, located in Tisdale, Saskatchewan, designs, manufactures and distributes high-quality road maintenance and construction equipment.
+Capital I, located in Tisdale, Saskatchewan, has been designing, manufacturing and distributing high-quality road maintenance and construction equipment since 1993.
 Capital I's innovative products include dozer blades, snow blades and wings, slopers, gravel reclaimers, gravel groomers, lifts, mulchers and mowers, that are used in the construction and maintenance of gravel roads.
 Capital I's products are tailored to fit numerous makes and models of heavy equipment used in road maintenance which allows them to service a diverse customer base ranging from OEMs, dealers and municipalities.
 In addition, excess manufacturing capacity is used to fabricate parts for various mining, oil and gas and agricultural customers.